* Oil soars amid signals of OPEC production cut

 “I think we are looking at a very positive meeting,” added UAE Energy Minister Suhail bin Mohammed al-Mazroui, who was echoed by counterparts from Angola, Algeria and Nigeria.

-It has meant an electrifying run for the dollar, which was up at 1.0645 per euro and 113.04 yen by 1020 GMT as it headed for its strongest month against the Japanese currency in seven years.
+It has meant an electrifying run for the dollar, which was up at 1.0645 per euro and 113.04 yen as U.S. trading began and as it headed for its strongest month against the Japanese currency in seven years.

-U.S. Treasury yields -- the benchmark for global borrowing costs -- were also rising after a two-day pause.
-They hovered just under 2.33 percent, having started November at just over 1.8 percent.
+Bumper U.S. jobs data meant Wall Street was set to start higher while U.S. Treasury yields — the benchmark for global borrowing costs — were also rising after a two-day pause.
+They hovered just under 2.36 percent, having started November at just over 1.8 percent.
+The climb is the biggest monthly move since December 2009.

 European stocks were lifted by a jump in oil companies amid the OPEC talk, although banks struggled as Royal Bank of Scotland failed a Bank of England stress test and Italian lenders fell before a referendum on the country’s political system on Sunday.